Arbitrage hedge fund

 Skill and hard work are the edge.
 Secrecy, opacity and incentive fees keep the edge.
 NEVER invest with someone who isn't secretive.
-Avoid fund managers that appear in the media or fail to charge performance fees.
+Avoid fund managers that appear in the media or don't charge performance fees.
 Just because 99.99% of financial "professionals" can't find good arbitrages, doesn't mean exploitable inefficiencies don't exist.
 THEY DO.
-Markets are very inefficient and all investors are predictably irrational so mispricings and anomalies constantly and reliably appear.
+Markets are very inefficient and many investors are predictably irrational so mispricings and anomalies reliably appear.

 Some arbitrage amounts to short selling the liquid and going long the illiquid.
 That usually works fine in a bull market but can get dangerous when bearish times emerge.
 Some strategies have become so well-known that doing the opposite can make sense.
 REVERSE merger arb is betting on an announced deal NOT going through; spreads are so tight on most deals these days that the profits on one deal breaking can more than pay for other losses.
 REVERSE distressed debt is where you buy credit default options on "highly rated" securities likely to become credit impaired.
 Performed perfectly in the recent subprime mortgage and CDO debacle.